 Recent shifts in global trade dynamics - most notably, the imposition of tariffs - will likely reshape the strategies of multinational life sciences companies.
-These tariffs, which increase the costs of exporting to another market, have a profound impact on market access strategies.

-If US companies face higher tariffs when exporting finished products to Europe, many are likely to opt for horizontal foreign direct investment (FDI) instead of traditional trade approaches.
-Horizontal FDI involves establishing production and R&D facilities within the target market - in this case, Europe.
-This strategy circumvents the tariff impediments while simultaneously taking advantage of local tax incentives and established innovation networks.
-This would allow the investing company to access, tariff-free, an economic block that is on par with that of the United States: EU's GDP in purchasing power parity terms was \$26.4 trillion [€22.9 trillion] in 2023, compared with \$27.7 trillion [€24.1 trillion] for the United States.
+How the trade environment will change remains unclear, despite some progress, such as the UK-US trade agreement.
+If US companies face higher tariffs when exporting finished products to Europe, many are likely to opt for establishing production and R&D facilities within the target market - Europe - instead of exporting from the United States.
+This would allow the investing company to access, tariff-free, an economic bloc that is on par with that of the United States: The European Union's GDP in purchasing power parity terms was \$26.4 trillion [€22.5 trillion] 2023, compared with \$27.7 trillion [€23.6 trillion] for the United States.

-Likewise, however, pharmaceutical companies may choose to move production capabilities from Europe to the United States if tariffs on imports are high.
+Likewise, EU pharmaceutical companies may choose to move production capabilities to the United States if tariffs on imports are high.
 According to Eurostat, the key market in Europe that is exposed to this risk is Ireland.
 In 2024, the European Union exported €120 billion worth of medicinal and pharmaceutical products to the United States.
-More than a third, €44 billion, came from Ireland alone, while Germany, which ranked second, exported less than two-thirds (€28 billion) of Ireland's volume.
-Indeed, the growth of Ireland's exports of those goods to the United States has been approximately 25 percent per year over the past decade, compared with approximately 14 percent per year for the European Union as a whole.
-This is one of the key reasons Dublin ranks so highly on Figure 1, but this is also a risk investors must be aware of: ranking can change as markets shift.
+More than one-third, €44 billion, came from Ireland alone, while Germany, which ranked second, exported less than two-thirds (€28 billion) of Ireland's volume.
+Indeed, the growth of Ireland's exports of these goods to the United States has averaged around 25 percent per year during the past decade, compared with approximately 14 percent per year for the European Union as a whole.
+This is one of the key reasons Dublin ranks so highly in Figure 1, but it is also a risk investors must be aware of: Rankings can change as markets shift.

-If tariffs become a serious issue for the US-EU pharmaceutical trade, cities with adaptable, state-of-the-art life sciences real estate assets stand to gain from this erection of trade barriers (see Figure 1).
+If tariffs become a serious issue for the US-EU pharmaceutical trade, cities with adaptable, state-of the-art life sciences real estate assets stand to gain from this erection of trade barriers (see Figure 1).
 For these urban centres, the expectation would be that a number of US companies would choose to set up wholly owned subsidiaries or joint ventures, further reinforcing local clusters and accelerating innovation.
 Ireland, however, is likely to bear the brunt of the damage in the case of Europe's access to the US market.